JasonKrentsel/File-Collection-RAG/README.md

 ## Overview

-This project is a basic proof of concept for a Retrieval-Augmented Generation (RAG) system.
+This project is a basic proof of concept for a Retrieval-Augmented Generation (RAG) system, which allows for efficient search and retrieval of files.
 It is designed to manage a collection of files stored in a single directory, generating detailed summaries and vector embeddings using the Google Gemini API.

+When developing a Retrieval-Augmented Generation (RAG) system for extensive file collections, the process of chunking each file and generating embeddings for every chunk can become impractical, leading to diminished relevance in search results.
+This system's approach is to initially identify pertinent files before creating a more concise set of chunks for each file.
+This methodology minimizes the volume of data that must be processed for each query, while allowing for the user to grab the files for their own use.

 ## Features